JohanAlvedal/PumpSteer/README.md

 | `input_number.indoor_target_temperature`  | A number helper representing your desired indoor target temperature.
 Included in the `packages` file.                                                             |
 | `input_number.pumpsteer_summer_threshold` | A number helper representing the temperature threshold above which summer mode is active.
 Included in the `packages` file.                                        |

-### Optional Entities

-These entities can be used to further customize how PumpSteer behaves:

-* `input_number.pumpsteer_aggressiveness` – Adjusts the system’s responsiveness (aggressiveness).
-* `input_number.house_inertia` – Manually define your home's thermal inertia (optional override).

 ### Entities Included via the Packages File

 These helpers and sensors are included automatically when using the provided `packages` file: